ryoarmanda/led-visualizer/README.md

-# LED Visualizer
+# VibeLight

-This repo contains my personal project code for visualizing music through the usage of Fast Fourier Transform (FFT) and individually addressable LEDs.
+VibeLight is my personal project on visualizing music through the usage of Fast Fourier Transform (FFT) and individually addressable LEDs.

 ## `LinearMusicStrip`